microsoft/TypeScriptSamples/angular1/README.md

 tsc --watch --p e2e-tests
 ```

 That's it.
 You have typescript setup and ready to go.
-You can follow the steps of JavaScript ([README-JS](./README-JS.md)) from this point on in a new window starting at the install dependencies section.
+Now you can follow the standard steps of the original Angular-Seed JavaScript project in a new window using [README-JS](./README-JS.md) starting at the [install dependencies](./README-JS.md#install-dependencies) section.

-**TIP**: *Abbriged the remaining JS steps for a quick start:*
+**TIP**: *Abriged the remaining JS steps for a quick start:*
 ```bash
 npm install
 npm start